doc4d/docs/docs/language-legacy/4D Environment/open-datastore.md

 :::note

 `Open datastore` requests rely on the 4D REST API and can require a 4D Client license to open the connection on a remote 4D Server.
-Refer to the [user login mode section](../../REST/authUsers.md#force-login-mode) to know how to configure the authentication depending on the selected current user login mode.
+Refer to the [Force login mode](../../REST/authUsers.md#force-login-mode) to know how to configure the authentication.

 :::